 - Review City government program services and activity access for physical, sensory, or other impediments.

 - Review City codes with the City’s Legal Department relating to disability rights and access.

 At a minimum, the ADA Council will meet quarterly in a public forum and may meet more frequently when necessary to fulfill the duties of the council.

 Reporting Accessibility Problems Around the City

 No citizen will be excluded from participating in any City program or activity or denied any of the benefits offered by the City of Topeka because of a disability.
-If you have any questions about the City’s ADA policies, or want to ask about your rights and remedies, or file a written grievance alleging non-compliance under the ADA, you may do so with the City’s ADA Coordinator.
-Click here for Coordinator.
+If you have any questions about the City’s ADA policies, or want to ask about your rights and remedies, or file a written grievance alleging non-compliance under the ADA, you may do so with . the City’s ADA Coordinator, or fill out the survey.